SECURITY

 and compliance?

-SOC 2 Type II certified.
+Built on SOC 2 Type II-certified infrastructure.
 DPA available.
 No AI training on your data, by contract.